fizza49/Quiz-Application-OOP-Project/README.md

-# Online Store Management System
+# Quiz Application

 ## Overview

-The Online Store Management System is a Java application designed to simulate the management of an online store.
-The system allows users to add, edit, and remove products, manage orders and payments, and provides a user-friendly interface for seamless interaction.
+The Quiz Application is a sophisticated Java Application with a user-friendly Graphical User Interface (GUI) designed to facilitate interactive and engaging quiz sessions.
+This project aims to provide users with a platform to create and participate in quizzes across various subjects and topics.
+By leveraging Java libraries and Swing, the application ensures both efficiency and cross platform compatibility.

 ## Features

-- **Product Management**: Add, edit, and remove products.
-- **Order Management**: Create and manage customer orders.
-- **Payment Management**: Handle various payment methods.
+- **Student Login**: Register or login and solve questions of different Subjects.
+- **Admin Login**: Add questions,View Result,View all questions.
 - **User Interface**: A GUI built with Java Swing for easy interaction.
-- **Database Integration**: Store and retrieve data from a relational database.
+- **Database Integration**: Store and retrieve data from a relational database mySQL.

 ## Technologies Used